Dice Roller

 What is the Dice Roller doing with my inputs?

 In plain language: The roller generates each die as a random whole number from 1 through the number of sides, adds the rolls together, then applies the modifier.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?